BryanH/Wordpress_add-code-to-head/readme.txt

 The problem lies in whatever you typed/pasted into this plugin's option screen.
 If you're really stuck, then try clearing out the code and starting over.

-= Q. Help!
-I accidentally erased the code and I didn't mean to do that. =

 That data is stored in your database.
 If you made a backup before you deleted the data, then you can restore it that way, otherwise it is gone.

 = Q. How do I apply code to only a certain page or pages? =